Locations:

 How is duodenal atresia treated?

-Duodenal atresia is repaired with surgery, but it is not an emergency.
-Evaluation for associated conditions is important to optimize the timing of repair.
+Healthcare providers repair duodenal atresia with surgery.
+Before surgery, your baby’s provider will evaluate them for associated conditions, which is important to optimize the timing of repair.
 Most babies born with duodenal atresia will receive surgery within two to three days of birth.
-Some babies may need other problems addressed before their duodenal atresia.
+Some babies may need other problems addressed before their duodenal atresia treatment.

-Before surgery, babies with the condition cannot breastfeed or bottle-feed.
-Instead, they need parenteral nutrition (getting food through an IV or directly to the stomach).
-These babies will also have a tube placed into their stomach through either their nose or mouth to remove air and fluid that build up from the obstruction.
+Before surgery, babies with the condition can’t breastfeed (chestfeed) or bottle-feed.
+Instead, they get food through an IV (parenteral nutrition).
+A provider will also place a tube into their stomachs through either their noses or mouths to remove air and fluid that build up from the obstruction.

-Some types of duodenal blockages may need to be removed surgically.
-In rare cases, partial duodenal obstructions may be managed endoscopically with dilation.
-When the obstruction is caused by compression from something outside of the duodenum, the surgical repair will depend on the problem identified by your surgeon.
+In rare cases, they’ll manage partial duodenal obstructions endoscopically with dilation.
+When compression from something outside of their duodenum causes the obstruction, the surgical repair will depend on the problem identified by your surgeon.

 What is the recovery process after duodenal atresia surgery?

-After surgery, babies recover in the neonatal intensive care unit (NICU).
+After surgery, babies recover in a neonatal intensive care unit (NICU) or similar unit.
 It may take a week or more until their intestines wake up and are ready to feed.
-During that time, a tube will be kept in place to decompress the stomach of any air and fluid.
+During that time, a tube will stay in place to decompress your baby’s stomach of any air and fluid.
 Some babies also need mechanical ventilation for a few days to help them breathe.

-Babies can leave the hospital when they are able to take all their food by mouth and are gaining weight.
+Babies can leave the hospital when they’re able to take all their food and are gaining weight.
 Usually, babies stay in the hospital for two to three weeks.
-Length of hospital stay varies depending on whether or not other conditions have been diagnosed in association with the duodenal atresia.
+Length of hospital stay varies depending on whether your baby’s provider diagnosed other conditions in association with the duodenal atresia and how well your baby responds to treatment.

 Can you treat duodenal atresia before birth?

-Healthcare providers cannot treat duodenal atresia until after a baby is born.
-However, if they detect duodenal atresia before birth, they can take extra steps to lower the risk of birth complications.
+Healthcare providers can’t treat duodenal atresia until after a baby is born.
+But if they detect duodenal atresia before birth, they can take extra steps to lower the risk of birth complications.

 Prevention